Doctor at Large (TV series)

-Doctor at Large is a British television comedy series based on a set of books by Richard Gordon about the misadventures of a group of newly qualified doctors.
-The series follows directly from its predecessor Doctor in the House, and was produced by London Weekend Television in 1971.
+Doctor at Large is a British television comedy series, the second of seven series in a franchise that began with Doctor in the House and was inspired by the "Doctor" books by Richard Gordon.
+It was produced by London Weekend Television in 1971.

 Writers for the Doctor at Large episodes were Bill Oddie, Graeme Garden, John Cleese, Graham Chapman, Bernard McKenna, Geoff Rowley, Andy Baker, Jonathan Lynn and David Yallop, as well as George Layton (under the pseudonym of "Oliver Fry").
+The episode "No Ill Feelings" written by John Cleese is now seen as a prototype for Cleese's later series Fawlty Towers.

 Plot

 The plot revolves around newly qualified Doctor Michael Upton as he tries to make a start in his profession.
 He obtains a series of jobs, including working in otolaryngology and as a general practitioner, before returning to St. Swithin's Hospital (where he received his training) as a Junior Registrar.
 Notable events also include Upton's (and other young doctors') pursuit of women.